exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 After hydrogen bonds, the second most important feature of pairing bases is their coplanarity.
 Coplanarity is not easily defined by a single parameter.
-The first of our proposed parameters measuring coplanarity is the deviation of hydrogen bonds the base planes.
+The first of our proposed parameters measuring coplanarity is the deviation of hydrogen bonds from the base planes.
 Indeed, false "basepair" from @fig:cWW-GC-false-positive-hbond-lengthsangles has H-bonds almost perpendicular to both base planes.

 First, we must determine the base planes.